RealKinetic/locust_k8s/Blog_part_2.md

     - TARGET_HOST
       - This is mentioned in Part 1 and is the target host of the endpoint we'll be testing against.

-** NOTE: Below we will walk through updating these parameters for the specific scenario we'll be running.
+**NOTE:** Below we will walk through updating these parameters for the specific scenario we'll be running.

-FYI Kubernetes no longer recommends using [Replication Controllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and instead now recommends [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) for managing replication.
-You need to ensure that your Kubernetes setup supports `apps/v1beta2` for an apiVersion.
+**NOTE:** Kubernetes no longer recommends using [Replication Controllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and instead now recommends [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for managing replication.
+To use Deployments, you need to ensure that your Kubernetes setup supports apiVersion `apps/v1beta2`.
 If Deployments are not yet supported by your Kubernetes setup you can continue to use Replication Controllers.

 #### Master Service

-The next file is the master service file (locust-master-service.yaml).
+The next file is the master service file ([locust-master-service.yaml](https://github.com/RealKinetic/locust_k8s/blob/part-2/kubernetes-config/locust-master-service.yaml)).
 It defines a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 What are services?
 Once again from the Kubernetes documentation:

     Kubernetes Pods are mortal.
 They are born and when they die, they are not resurrected.
 ReplicationControllers in particular create and destroy Pods dynamically (e.g. when scaling up or down or when doing rolling updates).
 While each Pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of Pods (let’s call them backends) provides functionality to other Pods (let’s call them frontends) inside the Kubernetes cluster, how do those frontends find out and keep track of which backends are in that set?